ArifBillahMubin/Smart-Travel-Website/README.md

-# 🌍 Travel Tour Website ✈️🏝️
+# 🌍 Smart Travel Website ✈️🏝️

 ## 📌 Project Overview
-The **Travel Tour Website** is a web-based platform that allows users to easily find, plan, and book travel packages.
+The **Smart Travel Website** is a web-based platform that allows users to easily find, plan, and book travel packages.
 The website provides a seamless experience for travelers to explore various tour packages based on their interests, budget, and destination preferences. 🏕️🏔️

 ## ✨ Features
 - 🔐 **User Registration & Login**: Secure authentication system for users.